twinfoundation/entity-storage/packages/entity-storage-connector-scylladb/docs/reference/classes/ScyllaDBTableConnector.md

 > **new ScyllaDBTableConnector**\<`T`\>(`options`): [`ScyllaDBTableConnector`](ScyllaDBTableConnector.md)\<`T`\>

-Create a new instance of FileEntityStorageConnector.
+Create a new instance of ScyllaDBTableConnector.

 #### Parameters